 Debra Beardsley (Original Production Stage Manager) is a freelance stage manager and production manager as well as a budding producer and entrepreneur.
 She thrives on managing many types of productions, including plays, musicals, concerts, opera, cirque shows, cabarets, and events.
 She holds a BA in Theatre from Stetson University and worked as a stage manager for dolphin and whale shows at SeaWorld, Orlando for three years.
 She began working with Third Rail Projects in 2009 as Stage Manager for the Steampunk Haunted House.

-TJ Burleson (Wardrobe) is a native Texan with a BA in Theatre and Linguistics from Rice University.
+TJ Burleson (Wardrobe Supervisor) is a native Texan with a BA in Theatre and Linguistics from Rice University.
 After graduating, he studied at Binghamton University for one year and worked as the Costume Shop Graduate Assistant.
 In addition to Then She Fell, he does wardrobe and costume work for Ars Nova Theater (Game Play, New Year’s at Ars Nova, Eager to Lose).

 Brittany Crowell (Third Rail Projects' Production Manager) is a theater artist and administrator.
 Brittany has worked as a producer, production manager and stage manager with many companies, including: The TRUF, The Bower Group, Tinker’s Collective, Oscar + Lottie, [CENSORED] Collective, and Anthill Productions.
 Administratively, she has worked as the Management Coordinator at the revitalized Bucks County Playhouse and as Executive Assistant to Producer, Jill Furman.
 She currently serves as the Managing Director of Crashbox Theater Company.